 Dr. Suniti Namjoshi – A Daughter’s Journey of Healing

 During my search, I discovered the poet and fabulist, Dr. Suniti Namjoshi, the daughter of this master, test pilot.
-In her book, The Fabulous Feminist, she briefly mentions the impact the incident had on her as a little girl and the long, arduous process of grieving and coming to terms with a loss too great to comprehend at the tender age of 11.
+In her book, The Fabulous Feminist, she briefly mentions the impact the incident had on her as a little girl.
+She also writes about the arduous process of grieving and coming to terms with a loss too great to comprehend at the tender age of 11.
 She says she was finally able to write about her father’s death in The Authentic Lie.

 Finding Namjoshi.
 Again.

-As an aviation enthusiast and proud Indian, the only homage I can offer this national hero is through this story which attempts to bring together all possible sources of information about his life and legacy, in a single, blog post.
+As an aviation enthusiast and proud Indian, the only homage I can offer this national hero is through this story.
+It’s an attempt to write about his life and legacy in a single, blog post.
 Here’s a newspaper clipping from the article on Flights Global that speaks of his achievements.

 And if you’re ever curious about how the Hindustan HT 2 looked like, here’s the only video that probably exists today on YouTube: Indian Air Force – Vintage HT 2 during an engine run

-*I cannot thank my father enough for sharing this story and for educating me about a great, Indian aviator, whose story I would otherwise, never have known.*
+*Thanks to my dad for sharing this story and for educating me about a great, Indian aviator.
+But for him, I would never have known this legend.

 Featured Image Courtesy: Core Record SALIDAA-VADS